hspekt/site/_posts/2020-8-15-genomewebinar.md

 categories: Miscellaneous
 ---

-I have endeavored to answer all the questions asked during [this GenomeWeb seminar I gave](https://www.genomeweb.com/resources/webinars/affordable-quantitative-single-cell-proteomics-scope2), with as minimal editing of the questions as possible.
+I endeavored to answer all the questions asked during [this GenomeWeb seminar I gave](https://www.genomeweb.com/resources/webinars/affordable-quantitative-single-cell-proteomics-scope2).
+Phew!
+There were a lot!
+Thanks to all who attended and to all who asked questions.

 ***

 ## 50+ questions about SCoPE2 answered!

 ***

-**Do you do MS3?**

-No, though I think thereis no reason the claimed benefits of MS3 would not apply.

 **How do you avoid sample loss in protein level during your sample processing since the carrier is added after sample processing?**